brendino500/brendino500/README.md

 # Hi there 👋

-I started to learn computer programming in the spring of 2020 to upskill myself and learn something new.
-Originally starting with a Udemy course on Java, I quickly signed up to a coding bootcamp with General Assembly.
+I started to learn computer programming in the spring of 2020 to **upskill myself and learn something new.** Originally starting with a **Udemy course on Java**, I quickly signed up to a **coding bootcamp with General Assembly.**

 As you can see with by GitHub stats below, my learning hasn't stopped (and probably never will 🤓) as I've looked into many languages and frameworks.

-If you see that I've written dirty code or I've done something completely wrong, please please let me know!
+**If you see that I've written dirty code or I've done something completely wrong, please please let me know!**

 I'm currently seeking my first role in the industry so any tips would be greatly appreciated. 🚀